-THA 201 - Introduction to Drama and Literature (3)
+THA 201 - Introduction to Theater and Dramatic Literature (3)

 A study of theatre terminology, critical reading, and analysis of plays, as well as analyses of playwrights and their techniques with an emphasis, chronologically, on classic works and writers.
-Students are required to attend and report on two professionally directed productions during the course of one semester.
-This course must be taken before sophomore year and satisfies the general education requirement in Creative Aesthetics.
-This course is cross-listed as ENG 201.
+Students are required to attend and report on two professionally-directed productions during the course of one semester.
+This course must be taken before sophomore year and satisfies the General Education requirement in Creative Aesthetics.